Brenham High School

 Brenham High School is a public high school located in the city of Brenham, Texas, United States.
 It is classified as a 5A school by the UIL.
 It is a part of the Brenham Independent School District located in central Washington County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

-The Brenham Cubs compete in volleyball, cross country, football, basketball, swimming, soccer, golf, tennis, track, baseball, and softball.
+The Brenham Cubs compete in baseball, basketball, cross country, football, powerlifting, soccer, softball, swimming, tennis, track and field, and volleyball.